By Ed Muniz- Photos by Laura Stubbs and Lauren Gray

 Lasson and a staff of volunteers and coaches put on an event that was well-run and proficient at getting teams on and off in a timely manner along with an entertaining MC and DJ.
 The stand of families and cheerleaders were entertained throughout.

 The AM session featured mostly Tiny Mite (TM) and Mitey Mite (MM) squads but not solely.
-Teams would perform facing the “A” table of judges on one side or the “B” table of judges on the opposite side, alternating throughout with stand filled on both sides of the gymnasium.
+Teams would perform facing the “A” table of judges on one side or the “B” table of judges on the opposite side, alternating throughout with stands filled on both sides of the gymnasium.

 The first 20 performances saw squads of TM and MM teams light up the gym with their skills.
 The younger squads gave their all during each performance, warranting loud cheers and applause from the spectators.